-The implementation strategies outlined by IDEM in the SFBRW TMDL will aid local partners in determining appropriate mitigation strategies for these nonpoint source inputs.
-Additional sources of information which may be called upon by IDEM to aid in setting mitigation strategies are field observations made during the collection of water quality monitoring data in 2014-2015.
-These observations (ex. land use, housing density, location of livestock facilities and proximity to sampling locations) may assist watershed managers in identifying potential nonpoint sources of bacteria.
+The implementation strategies outlined by IDEM in the LSCW TMDL will aid local partners in determining appropriate mitigation strategies for these nonpoint source inputs.
+Additional sources of information which may be called upon by IDEM to aid in setting mitigation strategies are field observations made during the collection of water quality monitoring data in 2015-2016.
+These observations (e.g., land use, housing density, location of livestock facilities and proximity to sampling locations) may assist watershed managers in identifying potential nonpoint sources of bacteria.
 EPA finds the IDEM's approach for calculating the LA to be reasonable.